Useful Notes / Anime and Manga

 - (name)-sensei: Used for professionals or people in authority, such as teachers, doctors and, yes, mangaka.

 - (name)-sama: Pretty much the equivalent of 'lord', it's extremely respectful and used to address gods, nobility or just someone you revere above all others.
 More common in historical-based works, unless it's used jokingly, but in very strict Japanese house holds it is still common to adress the parents and older siblings this way.
 Also see the Onee-sama trope, which typically has a School Girl Lesbians bend when it's not an actual older sister.

-There are also a number of other differences between the way Westerners use names and the Japanese do, for instance:
+There are also a number of cultural quirks of Japanese name and honorific usage, for instance:

 - The Japanese list their names surname - personal name, as opposed to the Western first name - last name.
 So the name Okayama Shinji would be pronounced Shinji Okayama in the West.

 - The Japanese don't use first names casually and almost always use honorifics unless they are close friends and/or have asked permission to do so.
 Many characters will be addressed by their last names or their first names with an honorific, but not their first name alone.

-- In the West we are used to names ending in 'o' being male while names ending in 'a' being female.
+- In the West, names ending in 'o' are typically male while names ending in 'a' are female.
 This is a holdover from English's Latin roots, via French, in case anyone cares.
 This isn't very common in Japanese names though, and thinking that way can even be misleading.

 - Common male name endings are: -ro, -shi, -ya, -aru, or -o

 - Common female name endings are: -ko, -mi, -e and -yo

 So remember, if you hear a character by the name of Akira being talked about, it's just as likely a male as a female.
 Likewise, a character named Tomoyo is going to be a girl while a Tomoya would be a boy.
 Also, there isn't a standard for Japanese-to-English romanization, so things can get a bit wonky when it crosses the sea.
 You'll want to see Japanese Romanization

 for that.
 One big thing to know though it that the 'L' sound doesn't exist in Japanese